sarahkronz/LiftUp-by-hedera/README.md

 -   **Component-Based UI:** The user interface is built entirely with React, promoting reusability and a declarative programming style.

 ---
+⚠️ Important Note: If you encounter an error during signup (e.g., auth/weak-password), please check the browser console for details.
+Always ensure your password meets the 6-character minimum.
 ## 📜 License

 This project is licensed under the MIT License.